Transitions in Care

 The Transitions in Care initiative has its roots in the need to improve communications between acute and community care settings.
 We began in 2013 by developing our eNotification system in collaboration with Island Health, which provides automated notifications via physicians’ office EMRs.

 For example, we have collaborated with Island Health on their EMR Connect project.
-Read in the July EMR Update how it enabled excellent care for a 89-year-old woman living alone who was seen in the ER after a fall, and view the latest additions to the EMR.
+Read in the July 2020 EMR Update how it enabled excellent care for a 89-year-old woman living alone who was seen in the ER after a fall, and view the latest additions to the EMR.

-Your colleagues in the ED have collaborated with community GPs in the Transitions in Care project to develop a series of tips and tricks that will help you make better referrals to emergency care.
+Your colleagues in the ED have collaborated with community FPs in the Transitions in Care project to develop a series of tips and tricks that will help you make better referrals to emergency care.
 Visit our Tips and Tricks page to view these helpful reminders.

 The Transitions in Care project is funded by the Shared Care Committee, and is a joint initiative of the Victoria and South Island Divisions of Family Practice.
-Our sister committee, Partners in Care is operationally led by the South Island Division of Family Practice.
+Our sister committee, Partners in Care, is operationally led by the South Island Division of Family Practice.
 More information can be found on their website.